UPDATED: 6:45 a.m. ET, Jan. 5, 2020 —

-For centuries, brilliant African American inventors have been contributing to the fields of science, mechanics, business, and recreation.
 For example, did you know the potato chip was invented by African American chef George Crum in 1853?
 Or that African American inventor Philip Downing patented the street letter drop mailbox in 1881?
-African American inventions are all around you everyday.
+African American inventions are all around you every day.
 Read on about other interesting African American inventors.

 Lewis Latimer (1848 – 1928)